thorper/trims/README.md

 ### AAS.msg
 ROS message type for reading streaming data from the Arduino Nano data acquisition shields.
 This message type was used to generate the data in the 2019 Conference Paper Titled: Test Vehicle for Determination of Multi-Rotor UAV Trim Conditions

-Header header *ROS time stamp generated from Raspberry Pi's clock* float32 voltage *Motor Voltage in analog counts* float32 current *Motor Current in analog counts* float32 thrust  *Motor Honeywell Load cell reading in analog counts* float32 ethrust *Arm strain gauge reading in analog counts* uint16 rpm *Motor RPM in rotations per minute*
+-Header header *ROS time stamp generated from Raspberry Pi's clock* -float32 voltage *Motor Voltage in analog counts* -float32 current *Motor Current in analog counts* -float32 thrust  *Motor Honeywell Load cell reading in analog counts* -float32 ethrust *Arm strain gauge reading in analog counts* -uint16 rpm *Motor RPM in rotations per minute*

 ### PROP.msg
 This is the current ROS message type used as of 2/3/2020.
 It reads the messages published by the Parallax Propeller board.
 Dr. McCrink authored low-level codes to make the Parallax board appear to be a simple arduino board.